niklaswretblad/the-effects-of-noise-in-text-to-SQL/README.md

 ## Annotations & Corrections

 The finalized annotations and corrections agreed upon by the annotators are in the `/annotations` folder.
-It includes files for the 106 financial data points and 20 sampled points from the other domains (california_schools, superhero, thrombosis_prediction, toxicology) in both Excel and CSV formats.
+It includes files for the 106 financial data points and 20 sampled points from each of the other domains (california_schools, superhero, thrombosis_prediction, toxicology) in both Excel and CSV formats.
 The CSV files can be viewed directly on GitHub.
 Additionally, there's a UML database schema diagram for the financial domain to aid in understanding the annotations.
 The annotations where made according to the following categories:

 | Category                    | Annotation |
 |-----------------------------|------------|